wp-plugins/my-reading-library/readme.txt

 = How do I change the sidebar widget and library formatting? =

-I have supplied default templates and custom templates that can be modified in order to suit your theme.
+I have supplied custom templates that can be modified in order to suit your theme.
 Your theme's header, sidebar, footer code may need to integrated into `library.php` and `single.php` in order for formatting to appear properly.
 In addition, you may need to tweak the inline css in both files and `sidebar.php` in order to get the desired results.
 Basic integration instructions are provided in the administrative options panel.
 I am available for basic theme integration for a modest fee.

 = How similar is this plugin to Now Reading Redux? =